LMOORS30/sqly/src/docs/documentation.md

 ```
 The name of the database column which this field maps to.

+All uses of the column name will be enclosed in quotes.

 If not specified this defaults to the ident of the field.

-All uses of the column name will be enclosed in quotes.

 Includes support for the sqlx&ensp;`?`&ensp;`!`&ensp;`: _`&ensp;and&ensp;`: T`&ensp;[type overrides](sqlx::query!#type-overrides-output-columns).

+The string will be split at the first occurrence of any of those, with only the preceding part representing the database column name.
+In case this is not desired, the `\0` character can be used as an escape hatch, splitting the string at its last occurrence instead.

 <br>